Kalvar/ios-KRPerceptron/README.md

 ## About

-KRPerceptron implemented non-linear and linear algorithm in perceptron of machine learning.
+KRPerceptron implemented non-linear and linear algorithm in perceptron model of machine learning.

 #### Podfile